Subscribe to the Timescale Newsletter

 As you may have already guessed, problems rarely require just one type of analysis.
 Still, it is crucial to understand the various types to appreciate each aspect of the problem correctly and formulate a good strategy for addressing it.

-There are many ways to visualize a time series and certain types of its analysis.
+There are many ways to visualize a time series and certain types of analysis.
 A run chart is the most common choice for simple time series with one parameter, essentially just data points connected by lines.

 However, there are usually several parameters you would like to visualize at once.
 You have two options in this case: overlapping or separated charts.
 Overlapping charts display multiple series on a single pane, whereas separated charts show individual series in smaller, stacked, and aligned charts, as seen below.